-Its no surprise that right now, that most employees are coming to terms with working remotely.
-However, more and more business owners that I talk to are wondering how to improve employee output to make up from the shortfall of business over the last few months.
+It’s no surprise that right now, that most tech businesses are coming to terms with working remotely.
+However, more and more IT/MSP business owners that I talk to are wondering how to improve employee output to make up from the shortfall of business over the last few months.

-The one critical factor in all successful IT & Tech Businesses is having the right team around you.
+The one critical factor in all successful MSP Businesses is having the right team around you.

 Would they say what you would want them to say or would they tell me exactly what they did in their day?